angr/ci-settings/README.md

 everything of interest.
 Most importantly, the `virtualenv` and `src` directories you can use if you need to run specific tests outside of the standard testing scripts.

-## Versioning

-`angr/ci:1` refers to version 1 of the container.
-Version 2 is in development.